 2. Keep the sprinklers off

 If you have a garden then remember to keep the sprinklers off!
-There’s lots of ways to water your garden without them – invest in a water butt that collects water throughout the year for you to use, or try using cooking water instead.
+There’s lots of ways to water your garden without them – invest in a water butt that collects water throughout the year for you to use, or try using cooking water (not salted) instead.
 Your plants will benefit from the extra nutrients!

 3. Turn off the tap